 There is a great deal of terminology used to describe Naturopathic Medicine, but they don’t all mean the same thing, and majority of them shouldn’t be used interchangeably, but, unfortunately often are.
 Here are some brief descriptions of the different words used when trying to describe a Naturopathic Physician and Naturopathic Medicine:

-• Naturopathic Physician- a person who obtained an undergraduate degree in premedical studies, a doctorate degree from an accredited medical school (there are only 7 accredited Naturopathic Medical schools!), and have passed 2 board licensure exams to gain their Naturopathic Doctorate license.
-Treatments are individualized and follow the naturopathic principles and the therapeutic order (see above).
-Other analogous terms include Naturopath, Doctor of Naturopathic Medicine (ND), Naturopathic Doctor, and Natural Doctor.
+• Naturopathic Physician- A naturopathic physician is a healthcare provider who has completed an undergraduate degree with premedical coursework, earned a doctorate from one of the seven accredited naturopathic medical schools, and passed two national board licensure exams to become a licensed Naturopathic Doctor (ND).
+Many of completed post doctoral residencies.
+Treatments are individualized and guided by the naturopathic principles and the therapeutic order.
+Other terms you may see include Naturopath, Doctor of Naturopathic Medicine (ND), Naturopathic Doctor, and Natural Doctor.

 • Integrative Medical Doctor- Integrative medicine (IM) is much like naturopathic medicine and osteopathic medicine, where the focus on the whole person.
 Integrative medicine centers around the mind-body connection and uses this to help treat illness.
 Integrative medical doctors attended a conventional medical school where they took extra classes focusing on nontraditional therapies including, but not limited to, massage, meditation, and traditional Chinese medicine.